DanHerman212/oud_treatment_outcome/README.md

 Patients recover in distinct patterns, we hope to better understand the relationship between total dose and recovery trajectory<br>

-### Correlation Matrix
+### Correlation
 ![corr matrix](images/corr.png)
 <br>
 **Interestingly enough, there is a high positive correlation between positive methamphetamine tests and treatment outcomes**<br>
-**Positive methadone tests and medication doses are highly correlated with positive outcomes**
+**Positive methadone tests and medication doses also show positive correlation but not at the same strengrh**

 ## Preliminary results training 3 different machine learning models